Wikimedia Foundation: Wikimedia Endowment

 In January 2016, the foundation announced the creation of an endowment to safeguard its future.
 The Wikimedia Endowment was established as a donor-advised fund at the Tides Foundation, with a stated goal to raise $100 million in the next 10 years.
 Craig Newmark was one of the initial donors, giving $1 million.
 Peter Baldwin and Lisbet Rausing, of Arcadia Fund, donated $5 million in 2017.

 In 2018, major donations to the endowment were received from Amazon and Facebook ($1 million each) and George Soros ($2 million).
 In 2019, donations included $2 million from Google, $3.5 million more from Baldwin and Rausing, $2.5 million more from Newmark, and another $1 million from Amazon in October 2019 and again in September 2020.

 As of 2023, the advisory board consists of Jimmy Wales, Peter Baldwin, former Wikimedia Foundation Trustees Patricio Lorente and Phoebe Ayers, former Wikimedia Foundation Board Visitor Doron Weber of the Sloan Foundation, investor Annette Campbell-White, venture capitalist Michael Kim, portfolio manager Alexander M. Farman-Farmaian, and strategist Lisa Lewin.

 The foundation itself has provided annual grants of $5 million to its Endowment since 2016.
 These amounts have been recorded as part of the foundation's "awards and grants" expenses.
 The Endowment pays the foundation for expenses the foundation incurs on behalf of the Endowment, mostly salaries of staff; in 2022–2023, this payment was 1.8 million.
 In September 2021, the foundation announced that the Wikimedia Endowment had reached its initial $100 million fundraising goal in June 2021, five years ahead of its initial target.
 In January 2024, the endowment was reported to have a value of $140 million.
+In June 2024, the endowment amounted to $144.3 million.
+Exactly one year later the figure had reached $169.4 million.